Illinois braces for possible National Guard arrival while lawsuit challenging deployment simmers

 The sight of armed Border Patrol agents making arrests near famous landmarks has amplified concerns from Chicagoans already uneasy after an immigration crackdown that began last month.
 Agents have targeted immigrant-heavy and largely Latino areas.

-Chicago Mayor Brandon Johnson signed an executive order Monday barring federal immigration agents and others from using city-owned property, such as parking lots, garages and vacant lots, as staging areas for enforcement operations.
+The Chicago mayor signed an executive order Monday barring federal immigration agents and others from using city-owned property, such as parking lots, garages and vacant lots, as staging areas for enforcement operations.

-The ACLU of Illinois is also suing the federal government, accusing it of unleashing a campaign of violence and intimidation against peaceful protesters and journalists during weeks of demonstrations outside a U.S. Immigration and Customs Enforcement building in Broadview, near Chicago.
+Separately, the American Civil Liberties Union of Illinois is also suing the federal government, accusing it of unleashing a campaign of violence against peaceful protesters and journalists during weeks of demonstrations outside a U.S. Immigration and Customs Enforcement building in suburban Broadview.

-Department of Homeland Security spokesperson Tricia McLaughlin said in response to the lawsuit that “the First Amendment protects speech and peaceful assembly — not rioting.”
+Department of Homeland Security spokesperson Tricia McLaughlin said in response to the lawsuit that the First Amendment doesn't protect "rioting.”

-Most violent crime around the U.S. has declined in recent years, including in Portland, where homicides from January through June decreased by 51% to 17 this year compared to the same period in 2024, data shows.
+Most violent crime around the U.S. has declined in recent years.
+In Portland, homicides from January through June decreased by 51% to 17 this year compared with the same period in 2024, data shows.
+In Chicago, homicides were down 31% to 278 through August, police data shows.

 Since starting his second term, Trump has sent or talked about sending troops to 10 cities, including Baltimore; Memphis, Tennessee; the District of Columbia; New Orleans; and the California cities of Oakland, San Francisco and Los Angeles.